-Participants with confirmed HIV infection during Step 3 will not receive oral Tenofovir/Emtricitabine (Trade name: TDF/FTC, Truvada®) and will be followed per the SOE in Appendix IV quarterly through study exit (following an initial +8 Week Visit).
+Participants with confirmed HIV infection during Step 3 will not receive oral TENOFOVIR/EMTRICITABINE (TRADE NAME: TDF/FTC, TRUVADA®) and will be followed per the SOE in Appendix III quarterly through study exit.
 In addition, sites will have a standard operating procedure (SOP) that outlines a plan to facilitate immediate initiation of non-study ART and link with appropriate HIV services in the event that a participant becomes HIV-infected during any Step of the study, and in particular during Step 2 of the study, to prevent emergence of drug resistance.
 Participants who seroconvert will be referred for care; sites will not be responsible for the actual provision/payment of ART.
 Neither ART nor funds for provision of ART will be provided by the study.